Nicholas Birrell

 1987-1990 |

-CS First Boston Australia Limited As Director Fixed Income
+Limited (now part of Credit Suisse) As Director Fixed Income

 Research, I was responsible for establishing and running CSFB’s Australian